sergei-mironov/litrepl/README.md

 $ litrepl eval-sections '34:1..$' # Sections starting from line 34 column 1
 ```

+* The Vim command `:LEval` accepts similar syntax and also recognizes specific
+  keywords `all`, `above`, and `below`.
+These keywords allow you to evaluate all
+  sections, only those above the cursor, or just the ones below the cursor,
+  respectively.

 #### Managing Interpreter Sessions

 Each interpreter session uses an auxiliary directory where Litrepl stores